 We consider it our right to look for peace and unity and to use our own chosen means, in accordance with God His Word to reach this goal, trying to get unity under the Brotherhood of Christadelphians.

-– This declaration is a putting in writing by Marcus Ampe, in the knowledge that it is a written expression of his own thoughts and giving notice of his own personal desire to come to Unity in the Body of Christ,
+– This declaration is written by Marcus Ampe, in the knowledge that it is a written expression of his own thoughts and giving notice of his own personal desire to come to Unity in the Body of Christ,

 as notated in the year 2014 in March on Sunday the 16th of that month, nearing the end of Winter, looking forward to a new Spring.